corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-int-test.md

 ## Before you start

-Before you start writing integration tests you must [set up a Corda 5 network](../../getting-started/setup-network.md) locally and deploy your CorDapp.
+Before you start writing integration tests you must [deploy your CorDapp to a local Corda 5 network](c5-basic-cordapp-running.md#deploy-your-cordapp-to-a-local-corda-5-network).

 ## Create an integration test for `CreateAndIssueMarsVoucher` flow